 On Sunday, February 12th, 2017, the five Covenant churches held Special Vestry/Congregational Meetings to vote on a motion to proceed in principle towards the recommended amalgamation option of reducing the current five churches to two.
 At St John's, the motion passed overwhelmingly, and it was carried in all of the other congregations.

 In Eastertide 2017, Archbishop Colin Johnson appointed a five-member assessment commission (under Canon 13 of the Diocese of Toronto) to review the information contained in the reports of the Covenant Commission.
 The assessment commission also visited each of the five churches and met with the Covenant Council to receive additional submissions.
-They will provide a report by May 31 to the Archbishop with a recommendation on a way forward with respect to which churches will be used.
-The timeline provided by the Diocese suggests that the implementation of the recommendation will begin in the fall of 2017.
+They submitted their report on May 31st to the Archbishop.